arrow-kt/arrow/kategory-docs/docs/docs/patterns/glossary/README.md

 }
 ```

-What differentiates typeclasses from regular interfaces is that they are meant to be created at a global scope for a single type.
+What differentiates typeclasses from regular interfaces is that they are meant to be implemented outside of their types.
 The association is done using generic parametrization rather than the usual subclassing.
-This means that they can be implemented for any class, even those not in the current project.
+This means that they can be implemented for any class, even those not in the current project,
+and allows us to make typeclass instances available at a global scope for the single unique type they're associated with.

 ### Instances